SamroodAli/webpack-project-starter/README.md

 ```

 ### Project structure
 All files are in src folder.
-There is no need for dist folder. script tags and style tags for files in src in html are also not necessary.
-They will auto injected by webpack.
-You can put CDN links for bootstrap, font-awesome etc in the html file.
+There is no need for a dist folder. script tags and style tags for files in src in html are also not necessary.
+They will be auto injected by webpack.
+You can put CDN links for bootstrap, font-awesome etc in the html file in src folder.

 * Write your html in `src/index.html` file.
 * Write your javascript in `src/`.